BurimD/slate/source/index.html.md

 	"Manager": "bool manager"
 }
 ```

-This endpoitn is used jsut to create a new user.
-All the fields must be filled.
-Use this endpoint to create a new user.
+Create new user.
+TID, CID, Email, Name, LastName reuqired.
+Use this endpoint to create new user.
 No user created if invite does not exist.
 Invite deleted. iid=man user is a manager.

 `GET http://sdev.tryoration.com/v1_5/sales/putUser/iid/sessionid`